 Why should I incorporate intervals in my training?

 The better question is why wouldn’t you incorporate intervals into your training?
 The benefits go on and on.
 Here are just a couple reasons to start including intervals in your training.

 Quickest Way to Improve Fitness

 Running coach Jeff Gaudette notes that interval training is the fastest way to increase your level of fitness as compared to any other type of running.
-Because you’re giving yourself a short break between fast sprints, you’re allowing your body to handle more fast running, which stimulates your heart, lungs, and muscles more.
+Because you’re giving yourself a short break between stretches of running faster, you’re allowing your body to handle more fast running, which better stimulates your heart, lungs, and muscles.

 Trains You to Push Harder for Longer

-Similarly, Caroline Geiger, a certified group fitness instructor, notes that pushing your body to handle a hard pace for several short intervals will assist your body in handling a more aggressive pace sustained over a longer period of time.
+Similarly, Caroline Geiger, a certified group fitness instructor, notes that pushing your body to handle a hard pace for several short intervals will assist your body in handling a hard pace sustained over a longer period of time.

 Improves Your Running Form

 When you’re running faster, your running form is going to be better.
 Why?
 You naturally make your form as clean as possible so that you can get through that particular interval, as certified personal trainer Corinne Fitzgerald notes.

 In addition, by sustaining a hard effort for a short period of time and forcing yourself to take a break between hard intervals, you’re inevitably ensuring a pause before your form starts to break down.